antrea-io/antrea/CONTRIBUTING.md

 ```

 We use the [DCO Github App](https://github.com/apps/dco) to enforce that all
-commits in a Pull Request include the reuired `Signed-off-by` line.
+commits in a Pull Request include the required `Signed-off-by` line.
 If this is
-not the case, the app will report a filed status for the Pull Request and it
+not the case, the app will report a failed status for the Pull Request and it
 will be blocked from being merged.

 Compared to our earlier CLA, DCO tends to make the experience simpler for new